christo0102/Single-Cycle_RV321/README.md

 A huge thank you to **Sarah and David Harris** for their incredible textbook.
 It served as the roadmap for this implementation.

 ---

-**Would you like me to generate a "Supported Instructions" table to make that section look more organized?**